Kun-Thapar/Lunar_Crater_Detection/README.md

 # Lunar Crater Detection
-The repository showcases the code and theory put forth for my Masters' thesis project on detection of lunar surface craters using images from Chandrayaan 2, under the Guidance of my supervisor, Dr. Unmesh Khati.
+The repository showcases the code and theory put forth for my Masters' thesis project on detection of lunar surface craters using images from Chandrayaan 2, under the Guidance of my supervisor, Dr. Unmesh Khati, Associate professor, Department of Astronomy, Astrophysics and Space Engineering, IIT Indore.

 ![Results](Results.jpg)